What to bring to a 3G Photo workshop

 - Camera – Bring whatever you shoot with.
 Our instructors have experience documenting aviation subjects with numerous makes and models from high-end DSLRs to consumer ILCs and even smartphones.
 At the end of the day, use the best camera that you are comfortable operating, and if you want to use this workshop to branch out into other equipment styles, let us know.

 - Lenses - Bring the right glass to capture wide-angle shots of multiple aircraft at sunrise or sunset, and close-up detail of aircraft.
-If you have a favorite lens for portraiture, bring it as we will have re-enactors to pose with the aircraft on Saturday evening.
+If you have a favorite lens for portraiture, bring it as we often have aircrew or re-enactors to pose with the aircraft.

 - Tripod – We will be shooting before and after sunrise/sunset so longer exposures will require the use of a sturdy tripod.